5a-lil/Coding_Basics_Lesson/README.md

 Another important thing to know about functions is that they can have a return value.
 In the previous examples there was no appearing return value in those functions but let's try it out.

-- ex in python of function return value concept:
+- ex in Python of function return value concept:
 ```python
 def return_1_func(): # this func has no params
 	return 1 # there is no instructions apart from the 'return', we say that the func returns 1